mercadopago/devsite-docs/guides/plugins/woocommerce/introduction.en.md

 >
 > Important announcement
 >
-> On July 13th 2021, WooCommerce notified its customers that some of its versions were vulnerable.
+> On July 13th, 2021, WooCommerce notified its customers that some of its versions were vulnerable.
 The necessary fixes were already made in the last update.
-Therefore, it is very important that your store has the latest version of WooCommerce updated to prevent exposure of sensitive information.
+Therefore, it is very important that your store has the latest version of WooCommerce updated to prevent exposing sensitive information.
 For more information, see the [WooCommerce blog](https://woocommerce.com/pt-br/posts/critical-vulnerability-detected-july-2021).

 In this documentation, we will detail all the necessary steps to integrate Mercado Pago with WooCommerce.